hayden-mountcastle/FruityPy/README.md

 4. LOGIN/REGISTRATION

-Login and registration was taken from Project 2: "Commerce", as the needed functionality was similar.
+Login and registration was taken from "Commerce", as the needed functionality was similar.
 Many functions were also modified from Project 2 to fit this app (such as viewing and filtering recipes).

 5. Bugs in the program
 Unfortunately there are still some bugs in the program regarding "creating recipes".
 Most of these have to do with the Javascript auto-population.
 While the ingredients auto-populate with the correct nutritional information, it only captures the first quantity provided, and uses this for all fruits in a recipe.
 I tried many ways around this including a proteins = request.POST.getlist("quantity[]"), which works for the other categories.
 However, when using multiplying the nutritional content for the ingredient against said quantity, I would get a "list of out range error" that I was not able to resolve.